 Bring the family to this mile-long celebration of Latino community connection.
 Fiesta del Sol brings carnival rides, food, and traditional music to Pilsen from Ashland and Cermak to Morgan and Cermak.

-Chicago’s biggest music festival takes over Grant Park in downtown Chicago for four days starting at the end of July.
-The weather and the lineup will be hot featuring Lollapalooza headliners like Sabrina Carpenter, Tyler, The Creator, and Olivia Rodrigo.
+Chicago’s biggest music festival takes over Grant Park in downtown Chicago for four days starting at the end of July at Lollapalooza.
+The weather and the lineup will be hot featuring Lollapalooza headliners like Lorde, Charli XCX, and the Smashing Pumpkins.
 Don’t miss my tips for attending Lollapalooza!

 Visiting Chicago in July FAQ